cathei/BakingSheet/README.md

     }
 }
 ```
-You can see there are two classes, `ItemSheet` and `ItemSheet.Row`.
-Each represents a page of sheet and a single row. `ItemSheet` is surrounding `Row` class (It is not forced but recommended convention).
+You can see there are two classes, `ConsumableSheet` and `ConsumableSheet.Row`.
+Each represents a page of sheet and a single row. `ConsumableSheet` is surrounding `Row` class (It is not forced but recommended convention).
 Important part is they will inherit from `Sheet<TRow>` and `SheetRow`.

 `Id` column is mandatory, so it is already defined in base `SheetRow` class. `Id` is `string` by default, but you can change type.
 See [this section](#using-non-string-column-as-id) to use non-string type for `Id`.